Optimizing RealEye Calibration on Computers: Point Count and Accuracy

 5-point Calibration:

-Accuracy by Screen Area: the accuracy varies across different screen areas, with central regions tending to have better accuracy (of as high as 93 px), while peripheral areas have poorer accuracy (especially bottom corners = 148 and 170 px).
+• Accuracy by Screen Area: the accuracy varies across different screen areas, with left-hand side regions tending to have better accuracy (of up to 96 px), and peripheral areas having poorer accuracy (especially bottom corners = 223 and 168 px).

-Implications: this method may lack consistency, making it less suitable for tasks requiring high precision.
+• Implications: this method may lack consistency, making it unsuitable for tasks requiring high precision.

 13-point Calibration:

-Accuracy by Screen Area: improved accuracy in some areas, deterioration in others compared to the 5-point calibration.
-Corners however still show significant inaccuracies, with the upper-left area reaching up to 226 px.
+• Accuracy by Screen Area: improved accuracy in most areas, with deterioration in 4 areas compared to the 5-point calibration.
+Corners however still show inaccuracies, with the bottom corners reaching to 190 / 202 px.

-Implications: this schema may be suitable for tasks where high precision is not critical, and focused on central screen areas.
+• Implications: this schema may be suitable for tasks where high precision is not critical.

 21-point Calibration:

-Accuracy by Screen Area: further improvements in accuracy, with values ranging from 69 px in the left side of the screen (which seems to be a little random) to 188 px in the top-left area.
+• Accuracy by Screen Area: further improvements in accuracy, with values ranging from 77-82 px in the top corners of the screen to 135-151 px in the bottom corners.

-Implications: this schema strikes a semi-good balance between the number of calibration points and the accuracy achieved.
-This method may be suitable for tasks focused on central screen areas.
+• Implications: this schema strikes a semi-good balance between the number of calibration points and the accuracy achieved.
+It may be suitable for tasks focused on central screen areas, that require average accuracy.

 39-point Calibration [default]:

-Implications: this schema provides very good accuracy across most screen areas, making it highly suitable for tasks requiring both central and peripheral accuracy.
-It is also robust across different data quality groups.
+• Implications: this schema provides very good accuracy across most screen areas, making it highly suitable for tasks requiring both central and peripheral accuracy.

 78-point Calibration:

-Accuracy by Screen Area: this calibration offers the highest accuracy among all methods, with values from 85 px to the maximum of 113 px in the top-left area if the screen.
+• Accuracy by Screen Area: this calibration offers the highest accuracy among all methods, with values from 71 px to the maximum of 116 px.
 This method ensures high accuracy across nearly all screen areas, with particularly strong performance in both central and peripheral regions.

-Implications: this schema is the most accurate and reliable method, making it ideal for tasks that require precise eye-tracking across the entire screen.
-Its performance justifies the increased complexity and time required for calibration, particularly in scenarios where high accuracy is critical.
+• Implications: this schema is the most accurate and reliable method, making it ideal for tasks that require precise eye-tracking across the entire screen.
+Its performance involves the increased complexity and time required for calibration.

 Comparative Analysis